Arthritis in dogs

 There's no cure for arthritis but your vet will consider treatment options to manage your dog's pain and reduce inflammation.
 Over time, your dog's needs and treatment plan may change as the condition progresses.
 They will need regular follow-up veterinary appointments to monitor their condition.

-How to prevent arthritis in dogs
+How to prevent arthritis in your dogs

 It's not possible to prevent age-related arthritis, but you can take care of your dog from a young age, and closely monitor their physical health, to help limit the risk of arthritis earlier in life.